 - Prohibiting annual and lifetime dollar limits on essential health benefits.

-It’s also important to know that since January 1, 2014, most people are required to have health insurance or will pay a fine.
-For individuals, the penalty for the entire year will be $325 per adult and $162.50 per child, up to a family maximum of $975 or 2 percent of the family’s income, whichever is greater.
+It’s also important to know that most people are required to have health insurance or will pay a fine.
+The penalty for the entire year will be $325 per adult and $162.50 per child, up to a family maximum of $975 or 2 percent of the family’s income, whichever is greater.

 For 2016 and subsequent years, the full penalties will be $695 per adult, $347.50 per child, and a family maximum of $2,085 or 2.5 percent of the family’s income.